silverstripe/silverstripe-staticpublishqueue/docs/en/advanced_configuration.md

 ### Invoke the static request handler before the composer autoloader

-The composer autoloader allows us to include the `staticrequesthandler.php` file without knowledge of where it lives in the filesystem as we make use of the `include-path` property.
-However, the composer autoloader can become take up the majority of the processing time when serving a static page.
+The composer autoloader allows us to include the `staticrequesthandler.php` file without knowledge of where it lives in the filesystem as we make use of the [`include-path` property](https://getcomposer.org/doc/04-schema.md#include-path).
+However, the composer autoloader can take up the majority of the processing time when serving a static page.
 As such you can tightly couple to the vendor path to provide a performance benefit.

 To do so, make your `index.php` file look like this (NB: if you're running using the `public` folder (SS 4.1+), you'll need to use `../vendor/` instead of `vendor/` for the require paths):